 2- Graduate checks outward

 Skillfully combining a checked shirt with a differently checked tie is a quick way to get a quirky look.
 The rule to follow in this case is to always wear smaller checked prints on your body and larger checks around your neck.
 Again, make sure you pay attention to color and choose a shirt and tie in a similar color palette.
 Take, for example, this hip combination of a pumpkin-plaid, Hickey Freeman shirt with a navy-striped silk tie from Luciano Barbera: The shirt has smaller, thinner checks, while the tie has a larger and brighter pattern.
 As the checks become larger from the shirt to the tie, the effect is more Johnny Depp than Screech.
-Just remember to keep your trousers in the same overall color scheme – carpet cleaning Stevenage.

 3- Vary weights between patterns